-Indicator Percentage of tenants satisfied with the overall service provided by their landlord.
+Indicator 1 Percentage of tenants satisfied with the overall service provided by their landlord.
 In relation to the overall tenant satisfaction survey carried out: A)(i) Number of tenants who were surveyed (ii) Fieldwork dates of the survey (iii) Method(s) of administering the survey In relation to this specific indicator: B)(i) Number of tenants who responded to: 'Taking everything into account, how satisfied or dissatisfied are you with the overall service provided by {your landlord name}?'
-B)(ii) Number who responded: (a) very satisfied (b) fairly satisfied (c) neither satisfied nor dissatisfied (d) fairly dissatisfied (e) very dissatisfied (f) No opinion Definition Please provide your most up to date data only Overall Service All services provided to tenants by the landlord.
+B)(ii) Number who responded: (a) very satisfied (b) fairly satisfied (c) neither satisfied nor dissatisfied (d) fairly dissatisfied (e) very dissatisfied (f) No opinion Definition Overall Service All services provided to tenants by the landlord.
 Survey guidance To ensure consistency in assessing performance across landlords, this question should always be asked first and as a stand-alone question.
 If it is asked after questions about other aspects of landlords' services, respondents are likely to answer differently (in most cases, more negatively).
 Inclusions/ exclusions B) (ii)(f) 'no opinion'.
 It is important that landlords give this option to tenants when asking the general satisfaction question.
 SHR Calculation To calculate the indicator we will divide: B)(ii)(a) number responding very satisfied + (b) number responding fairly satisfied.
 By: B)(i) number of tenants who responded to the question.
 Multiply by 100.

-Indicator 2 Percentage of tenants who feel their landlord is good at keeping them informed about their services and decisions. (i) Number of tenants who responded to: 'How good or poor do you feel {your landlord name} is at keeping you informed about their services and decisions?' (ii) Number who responded:(a) very good(b) fairly good(c) neither good nor poor(d) fairly poor(e) very poor Definition Please provide your most up to date data only Keeping informed Covers all aspects of landlords' communication with tenants.
-Survey guidance Should be included alongside other indicators about communication and participation (including indicator 5).
-Inclusions/ exclusions SHR Calculation To calculate the indicator we will divide: (ii)(a) number responding very good + (b) number responding fairly good.
+Indicator 2 Percentage of tenants who feel their landlord is good at keeping them informed about their services and decisions. (i) Number of tenants who responded to: 'How good or poor do you feel {your landlord name} is at keeping you informed about their services and decisions?' (ii) Number who responded: (a) very good (b) fairly good (c) neither good nor poor (d) fairly poor (e) very poor Definition Please provide your most up to date data only Keeping informed Covers all aspects of landlords' communication with tenants.
+SHR Calculation To calculate the indicator we will divide: (ii)(a) number responding very good + (b) number responding fairly good.
 By: (i) number of tenants who responded to the question.
 Multiply by 100.